 As I wrapped up my visit, Williams talked a bit about why she decided to go into radio, telling us that “music has always been the best therapy.”
 West added that he likes radio because it’s a professional job than is also “fun.”
 After getting some quick suggestions on what to do in Colorado Springs before leaving town, my daughter and I headed off to see the spectacular rock formations at Garden of the Gods.

 Big thanks to Sharon Hogg and all of her staff and students for spending the time to talk to me about KEPC.
 This is my 113th radio station field trip report, which means that my back log of tours has shrunk to just one more in Colorado and one more in Southern California.
 Hopefully I can get those posted before I hit the road again!
 See my most recent field trips on Radio Survivor and peruse a full list of my station tour reports on Spinning Indie.
+11/3/16 UPDATE: You can also hear more from my visit to KEPC on Radio Survivor Podcast #66, which includes audio interviews from my trip to see the station.

 Just one dollar a month makes you a patron of Radio Survivor.
 Help us through our Patreon Campaign!